-The FAA reviewed the relevant data, considered the comments received, and determined that air safety and the public interest require adopting this final rule with the change described previously and minor editorial changes.
+The FAA reviewed the relevant data and determined that air safety and the public interest require adopting this final rule as proposed, except for minor editorial changes.
 The FAA has determined that these minor changes:

-- Are consistent with the intent that was proposed in the NPRM for addressing the unsafe condition; and - Do not add any additional burden upon the public than was already proposed in the NPRM.
+Are consistent with the intent that was proposed in the NPRM for addressing the unsafe condition; and

+Do not add any additional burden upon the public than was already proposed in the NPRM.